 Yangki’s Answer: I am happy to explain why my advice on giving your ex space is different from what many experts.
 One difference between my advice and most other people’s advice is that I’m more about approaching the issue of “giving space” from a place of love rather than fear or anger, connection rather than disconnection.
 I actually take the time to make the distinction between “giving space”, “leaving them alone” and using distance to manipulate someone.

-You can “give someone space” by balancing being close and allowing them their autonomy (maintaining contact in a way they are comfortable with.
+You can “give someone space” by balancing being close and allowing them space, that is maintaining contact in a way they are comfortable with.
 If you know about attachment styles, being able to balance closeness and independence is a distinctive trait of secure attachment.

-You can also “give someone space” by leaving them alone (not contacting them at all.
+You can also “give someone space” by leaving them alone, that is not contacting them at all.
 This is the kind of “giving space” that many experts you mention recommend.

 Both approaches have a goal and achieve a purpose.

-The goal of leaving someone alone is to disconnect not only from your partner or ex but also from the relationship either with the intention of reconnecting later, or not reconnecting at all — ever.
+The goal of leaving someone alone is to disconnect not only from your partner or ex but also from the relationship either with the intention of reconnecting later, or not reconnecting at all, ever.

 There are many inherent problems with disconnecting from a relationship when what you really want is connection.
 Most people are either unaware of the risks, are only thinking about their “emotional survival” or just following what the “experts” say.
 Many find out about the risks when they try to reconnect with their ex.

 - They find that their ex has completely disconnected and does not want to reconnect again